jordanate/distracted-driver-2/README.md

 ![class_size.png](https://github.com/jordanate/distracted-driver-detection/blob/main/images/class_size.png)

-The dataset is quite large and the classes are relatively balanced, so no data augmentation is needed.
+The dataset is quite large, and the classes are relatively balanced, so no data augmentation is needed.

 ## Modeling